CoinFabrik/scout-soroban/test-cases/README.md

 We classified this issue, a deviation from best practices which could have security implications, under the [Validations and error handling](#vulnerability-categories) category and assigned it an Enhancement severity.

+### Avoid unsafe block

+The use of `unsafe` blocks in Rust is generally discouraged due to the potential risks it poses to the safety and reliability of the code.
+Rust's primary appeal lies in its ability to provide memory safety guarantees, which are largely enforced through its ownership and type systems.
+When you enter an `unsafe` block, you're effectively bypassing these safety checks.
+This can lead to various issues, such as undefined behavior, memory leaks, or security vulnerabilities.
+These blocks require the programmer to manually ensure that memory is correctly managed and accessed, which is prone to human error and can be challenging even for experienced developers.
+Therefore, unsafe blocks should only be used when absolutely necessary and when the safety of the operations within can be assured.

+We classified this issue, a deviation from best practices which could have security implications, under the [Validations and error handling](#vulnerability-categories) category and assigned it a Critical severity.